 Aileen is faculty in Engineering Education and Biomedical Engineering.
 Previously, Aileen was the Associate Director for Academics in the Center for Entrepreneurship and was responsible for building the Program in Entrepreneurship for UM undergraduates, co-developing the masters level entrepreneurship program, and launching the biomedical engineering graduate design program.
 Aileen has received a number of awards for her teaching, including the Thomas M. Sawyer, Jr. Teaching Award, the UM ASEE Outstanding Professor Award and the Teaching with Sakai Innovation Award.
 Prior to joining the University of Michigan faculty, she worked in the private sector gaining experience in biotech, defense, and medical device testing at large companies and start-ups.
 Aileen’s current research areas include entrepreneurship engineering education, impact and engaged learning.
 Aileen has a Bachelor’s of Science in Engineering from the University of Pennsylvania, a Doctorate of Philosophy from The Johns Hopkins University School of Medicine, and a Masters of Business Administration from the University of Michigan Ross School of Business.
 Aileen is also a member of Phi Kappa Phi and Beta Sigma Gamma.

 Colleen M. Seifert is an Arthur F. Thurnau Professor in the Department of Psychology at the University of Michigan.
-She received her Ph.D. in Cognitive Science and psychology at Yale University.
+She received her Ph.D. in psychology at Yale University.
 She was an ASEE postdoctoral fellow at the University of California – San Diego and the Navy Personnel Research Development Center.
 Her research interests center on learning, memory, and creativity.

 Are you a researcher?
 Would you like to cite this paper?
 Visit the ASEE document repository at peer.asee.org for more tools and easy citations.